 Not all.
 Those that come from animal meat are bad saturated fats.
 They may not oxidize easily, but they're long-chain fats and thus, super hard to get digested and broken down for use as energy.
 That's why they get stored as body fat easily.
 Look at those meat-eaters with a dangling belly, that's the best evidence.

 Back to cooking with coconut oil, use low heat where possible.
-Not only you can retain more nutrients in your food, but also you get to enjoy more health benefits from eating coconut oil at low heat cooking.
+Not only you can retain more nutrients in your food, but also you get to enjoy more health benefits from cooking with coconut oil at low heat.

 You might also like to find out...